 Highlights from Tribeca Interactive

 Heather Craig focuses her work on the connections between interactive media and community engagement.
-Her experience includes running a non-profit organization that produced educational interactive media and facilitated digital storytelling workshops, as well as working for production and communication companies on media for broadcast and interactive exhibitions.
-At the Center for Civic Media, Heather works on projects related to civic data collection, interactive storytelling, and environmental engagement, including Promise Tracker and the Open Water Project.
-She also co-organizes the DataLore Hackathon.
+At the Center for Civic Media, Heather works on projects related to civic data collection and interactive storytelling and co-organizes the DataLore Hackathon.

 Highlights from Tribeca Interactive

 This past weekend I attended Tribeca Interactive, an all-day forum hosted by the Tribeca Film Institute (TFI).
 The forum brings together “thinkers and innovators from the worlds of film, media, gaming, technology and society to explore storytelling in the digital age.”
 Dalia Othman and I liveblogged some highlights from the day:

 Look Who’s Watching: What can storytellers learn from the privacy debate

 Ben Moskowitz (ITP/ Mozilla)